 S6 figure 3: Master gate template of the biogas community.
-23 subcommunities were identified.
+23 subcommunities were identified during the whole experiment.
+The sample points shown in this publication do not comprise all these subcommunities.
 The beads are located in the cell gate but were not considered for the 250,000 cells measurement-stop threshold.
 They were also excluded with a not-gate before determining the relative subcommunity abundances.

 Waste water treatment plant samples